mozilla/pkipolicy/rootstore/policy.md

 When a CA operator fails to comply with any requirement of this policy - whether it be a misissuance, a procedural or operational issue, or any other variety of non-compliance - the event is classified as an incident.
-A "qualification" in a WebTrust audit or a "finding of non-conformity" in an ETSI assessment is also an incident.
+Any matter discovered during the course of an audit giving rise to a qualification, a modified opinion, or a non-conformity, is also considered an incident and MUST be reported to Mozilla as soon as the CA operator is made aware.
+In some cases, there may be disagreement between the CA operator and the auditor on the nature or severity of the situation.
+However, CA operators MUST report these as incidents to Mozilla.
+In these circumstances, reported incidents may be resolved as INVALID, if Mozilla determines that there has been no non-compliance or that they are not a matter of concern.
 At a minimum, CAs MUST promptly report all incidents to Mozilla in the form of an [Incident Report][Incident-Report], and MUST regularly update the Incident Report until the corresponding bug is marked as resolved in the mozilla.org [Bugzilla][Bugzilla] system by a Mozilla representative.
 CAs SHOULD cease issuance until the problem has been prevented from reoccurring.

-### 2.5 Sanctions ###

 Mozilla expects the timely remediation of the problems that caused or gave rise to the incident.
-Mozilla MAY require the CA operator to submit a plan of action with milestones or additional audits to ensure remediation and to regain confidence in the CA operator.
-Reoccurring incidents with the same underlying cause, or failure to remediate the causes giving rise to incidents, will lead to sanctions.
-Mozilla MAY impose sanctions, including but not limited to the full or partial disablement of certificates as set forth in section 7.3 by adding certificates to OneCRL, removing trust bits from root certificates, or removing root certificates from the trust store.
+In response to incidents, Mozilla MAY require the CA operator to submit a plan of action with milestones or to submit one or more additional audits to provide sufficient assurance that the incident has been remediated.
+Such audits will be expected sooner than the CA operator’s next scheduled audit, and thus may be expected to be for a period less than a year.

 ## 3. Documentation ##